QuantEcon/lecture-python-advanced.myst/_sources/knowing_forecasts_of_others.md

 ## Key Step

-Now we come to the key step of verifying that equilibrium outcomes for prices and quantities are identical in the pooling equilibrium  original model that led Townsend to an infinite-dimensional state space.
+Now we come to the key step for verifying that equilibrium outcomes for prices and quantities are identical in the pooling equilibrium  original model that led Townsend to deduce an infinite-dimensional state space.

-We accomplish this by  computing a population linear least squares regression of the noisy signal that firms in the other industry receive in a pooling equilibrium on  time $t$ information that a firm   receives in Townsend's original model.
+We accomplish this by  computing a population linear least squares regression of the noisy signal that firms in the other industry receive in a pooling equilibrium on  time $t$ information that a firm  would  receive in Townsend's original model.

 Let's compute the regression and stare at the $R^2$: